-Because the action does not affect the red snapper commercial sector, the description of the commercial sector does not include red snapper fishing.
-For more information on the commercial sector, see the Red Snapper Individual Fishing Quota Program 5-Year Review (https://gulfcouncil.org/wp-content/uploads/c_Background_Red-Snapper-5-year-Review-FINAL.pdf).
+Because the red snapper action in this document does not affect the red snapper commercial sector, the description of the commercial sector is not included.
+For more information on the commercial sector, see the Red Snapper IFQ Program 5-Year Review (https://gulfcouncil.org/wp-content/uploads/c.Background_Red-Snapper-5-year-Review-FINAL.pdf).
 Note that all dollar figures in this section are in 2021 dollars.